 A Bumpy Ride podcast on the Monkeypox outbreak in Berlin.
 Bumpy Ride got the attention of the White House Monkeypox Taskforce and Leo was invited to a monthly workshop tackling the next phase of the outbreak.

-Leo’s work in GLBT History includes films like viral hits The Fortune Teller: 50 Years of Gay History in 5 minutes, 3 Eras of Gay Sex and the History Is Resistance film campaign collaboration with the GLBT Historical Society and Museum in SF.
-The H=R Campaign brought queer history to a new demographic via viral films, tripling the number of the museum’s members and showcased contemporary queer talent of today and unseen historical footage.
-His piece, My Name is Harvey Milk, which showed images of the suit Harvey Milk was assassinated in, has become a viral and film festival hit.
+Leo’s work in GLBT History includes films like viral hits The Fortune Teller: 50 Years of Gay History in 5 minutes, 3 Eras of Gay Sex and the History Is Resistance film campaign with the GLBT Historical Society.
+His piece, My Name is Harvey Milk, showed images of the suit Harvey Milk was assassinated in was an early viral film.

 Leo’s projection visuals and promotional videos have become a staple at the country’s largest nightlife events and benefits and seen by tens of thousands of revelers.
 Clients include Lady Fag Events, Pines Party, Black Party, Folsom Events, SF Pride, New Orleans Pride and Provincetown Tourism Board.

 In 2016, Leo combined his passion for politics, fundraising and nightlife to be the campaign manager to successfully elect progressive gay candidate Tom Temprano for College Board, as well as an aide in progressive candidates campaigning for supervisor in San Francisco.

 What if AIDS never happened?
 Who would we be?
 A sci-fi documentary web series that imagines the world if a generation lived.
 Episode One is now playing at iftheylived.org

 A Bumpy Ride Podcast (2022)